-The Mental Health Act Code of Practice (CoP) 2015 defines LTS as follows.
-"Longterm segregation refers to a situation where, in order to reduce a sustained risk of harm posed by the patient to others, which is a constant feature of their presentation, a multi-disciplinary review and a representative from the responsible commissioning authority determine that a patient should not be allowed to mix freely with other patients on the ward or unit on a long-term basis.
+The Mental Health Act Code of Practice (CoP) 2015 defines Long-term segregation as follows.
+"Long-term segregation refers to a situation where, in order to reduce a sustained risk of harm posed by the patient to others, which is a constant feature of their presentation, a multi-disciplinary review and a representative from the responsible commissioning authority determine that a patient should not be allowed to mix freely with other patients on the ward or unit on a long-term basis.
 In such cases, it should have been determined that the risk of harm to others would not be ameliorated by a short period of seclusion combined with any other form of treatment.